 - 2 cups (1 pint) heavy cream or whipping cream

-cup light syrup
+- 1 cup light syrup

-tablespoons butter, salted or unsalted
+- 6 tablespoons butter, salted or unsalted

 - 1/2 cup boiled cider

 - 1 teaspoon Apple Pie Spice*

-No Apple Pie Spice?
-Substitute ½ teaspoon cinnamon, ¼ teaspoon ginger, and ¼ teaspoon nutmeg or allspice
+- No Apple Pie Spice?
+Substitute 1/2 teaspoon cinnamon, 1/4 teaspoon ginger, and 1/4 teaspoon nutmeg or allspice

 2) Combine the cream, corn syrup, sugar, butter, and boiled cider.
 Bring the mixture to a boil over high heat, stirring to dissolve the sugar.
 Reduce to medium-high heat and cook until the mixture reaches 248°F on a candy thermometer, 20 to 30 minutes, depending on your particular stove.